 The museum’s academic program staff work one on one with faculty to design tours of exhibitions and collections in storage, lesson plans, assignments and installations that complement courses.
-To discuss the possibilities for your classes or research, contact Ellen C. Raimond, Ph.D., Assistant Curator of Academic Initiatives, at email@example.com or 919-684-8067.
+To discuss the possibilities for your classes or research, contact Julia K. McHugh, Ph.D., Trent A. Carmichael Curator of Academic Initiatives, at email@example.com or 919-684-5203 or Ellen C. Raimond, Ph.D., Assistant Curator of Academic Initiatives, at firstname.lastname@example.org or 919-684-8067.

 To schedule a class visit to the Nasher Museum, email email@example.com with your preferred visit date and time.

 The Nasher Museum launched a new Concentration for undergraduates in collaboration with Duke’s Department of Art, Art History & Visual Studies in the fall of…

 Several undergraduate seminars that are part of a new interdisciplinary research venture at Duke with a focus on Europe will culminate in an Incubator exhibition scheduled for Fall…